Tsathoggua: Hziulquoigmnzhah

 Hziulquoigmnzhah (also Ziulquaz-Manzah) is the son of Cxaxukluth.
 He is also the brother to Ghisguth and the uncle of Tsathoggua.

 His appearance is much like his nephew, but he has an elongated neck, very long forelimbs, and very short, multiple legs.
 He has had many homes including Xoth (possibly Sirius B), Yaksh (Neptune), and Cykranosh (Saturn), where he resides to this day.

 In Kevin L. O'Brien's "October Surprise" (2006) Hziulquoigmnzhah's mate is Zstylzhemghi's sister Klosmiebhyx who bore him two entities likely matching with the Welsh giant Ysbaddaden and the Scottish war-goddess Scáthach, since both named after these two demigods.

 Klosmiebhyx

 Klosmiebhyx is mentioned in Kevin L. O'Brien's "October Surprise" (2006) as sister of Zstylzhemghi.
 Her appearance is not described, but likely similar to her sibling.

 Knygathin Zhaum

 Knygathin Zhaum is the child of Sfatlicllp and a Voormi.

 He repopulated Hyperborea after humans deserted the cities of Uzuldaroum and Commoriom.
 Athammaus tried to execute him by beheading, but because of his preternatural heritage, such attempts proved unsuccessful and only served to aggravate him.
 As a descendant of Cxaxukluth, Knygathin Zhaum reproduced by fission and thus created an Azathothian strain among the Hyperborean Voormi.

 Sfatlicllp

 Sfatlicllp is the daughter of Zvilpogghua.
-She is the wife of a Voormi and their offspring is Knygathin Zhaum.
+She is married to a Voormi and their offspring is Knygathin Zhaum.

 Sfatlicllp was likely born on Kythanil and may have procreated the formless spawn once on Earth.
 She probably dwells in N'kai with Tsathoggua.

 Shathak

-Shathak is the wife of Tsathoggua and the mother of Zvilpogghua.
+Shathak is married to Tsathoggua and the mother of Zvilpogghua.